How to Stop Bullying Others: 7 Tips

 We recently found that 1 in 2 people have bullied another person at least once.
-Bullying is one of the biggest issues currently affecting young people in the UK and we believe that we can overcome it, if we start to think differently about how we resolve things.
+Bullying is one of the biggest issues currently affecting young people and we believe that we can overcome it, if we start to think differently about how we resolve things.

 1. You are not a bully